 The first data are published approximately three to four weeks from the reference period.
 A file complying with the relevant Regulation is also supplied quarterly to the EU, from which the EU compiles comparable statistics concerning its Member States.

-The data content and data collection method of the Labour Force Survey have been revised as from the beginning of 2008 to comply with the EU Regulation concerning the Labour Force Survey.
-In this connection, the data content was extended and the definitions of some concepts were revised.
+The data content and data collection method of the Labour Force Survey have been revised as from the beginning of 2021 to comply with the EU Regulation concerning the Labour Force Survey.
+In this connection the data content changed but the key concepts remained essentially the same.